 Neumann KM 184

-The Neumann KM 184 (link to compare prices on Amazon and select retailers) is a small-diaphragm cardioid condenser microphone with a flat frequency response.
+The Neumann KM 184 (link to check price on Amazon) is a small-diaphragm cardioid condenser microphone with a flat frequency response.

 Here is the KM 184 frequency response graph: